Albury and the Uiver

 Uiver Memorial Plaque

 A plaque commemorating the Uiver rescue was created in The Netherlands and donated to Albury.
-There are four known copies of the plaque, three of which are in Albury (one each at the airport, Albury LibraryMuseum, and Albury racecourse).
+There are four known copies of the plaque, three of which are in Albury (one each at the Albury airport, Albury LibraryMuseum, and Albury racecourse).
 The fourth plaque is in Lelystadt, the Netherlands.

-The Uiver rescue event created a long-lasting friendship between The Netherlands and Albury, which continues to this day.
+The Uiver rescue event created a long-lasting friendship between the Netherlands and Albury, which continues to this day.

 For more information please contact us at info@uivermemorial.org.au